flirtman/vanier-assignment-1/README.md

 ## script3.ps1
 - checks if archive folder exist and if not creates one
 - takes all folders and relocating them in to archive folder
-- reads data from data.ps1 file
-- selecting row by name of "hello"
-- creating folder with current timestamp
-- saving selected data to newly created folder in a file named data.csv
 - waits for 1.5 min and executing script4.ps1

 ## script4.ps1